-Jeremy Kent is the Welsh Conservative Senedd Candidate for Wrexham.
+Jeremy Kent is the Welsh Conservative Candidate for Gresford East and West.

 Jeremy grew up in a small village between Holywell and Prestatyn, with his mother and 2 older siblings.
 Jeremy attended a local primary school and latterly Prestatyn High School where he left in 2004 after studying A Levels in History, ICT and Business.
 During this period, Jeremy was involved in several community groups and set up a number of school clubs.
 Jeremy achieved several awards for his community involvement.